-Susannah Gruner Kelley enters her third season as diving coach for the Saint Michael's men's and women's swimming & diving programs in 2018-19.
+Susannah Gruner Kelley enters her fourth season as diving coach for the Saint Michael's men's and women's swimming & diving programs in 2019-20.

 Thirteen program records fell during the 2017-18 season, including 11 at the year-end Northeast-10 Conference Championship, where the men and women each garnered their second-highest point totals since 2009-10.
 During the dual season, the women claimed eight victories, their most since 1996-97, and earned at least five wins for the fourth straight season, the program's longest run since a five-year streak that ended in 1996-97.
 The men registered their most wins in eight years.
 Both Genevieve Gigandet '18 and Tim Kinville '19, the Purple Knights' lone two divers, qualified for finals at NE10s.
 Gigandet recorded 14 victories during the dual season, matching the most by a Saint Michael's diver since at least the 1990s.

 The 2016-17 school year ended in historic fashion, as Lindsay McNall '17 became the first Saint Michael's swimmer to qualify for an NCAA Championship, ultimately claiming an All-America finish in the 100-yard backstroke and single-handedly lifting the Purple Knights to a 40th-place team showing, the first team finish ever for Saint Michael's at the national meet.